-Celebrate the Year of Coasts and Waters and experience life at the edge on the most northerly part of the UK.
+Experience life at the edge on the most northerly part of the UK.
 There’s a different world waiting for you in Shetland.
-Even though you can’t visit just yet, now is the best time to start planning your dream future trip to the top of Britain!
+Now is the best time to start planning your dream future trip to the top of Britain!

 Shetland is an archipelago of extremes, where life is shaped by the ocean, between the Atlantic and the North Sea.
 At 60 degrees North, yet easily accessible by ferry or plane, you will find freedom, wildlife and wild beauty, but also a rich culture and a dynamic, forward-looking community.
 If you’re intrigued, here are some of the most unique experiences and unusual things to do while in Shetland.

 Escape to one of the most beautiful and remote islands in the UK, the Isle of Foula.
 It is home to some of Britain’s highest sheer sea cliffs, thousands of seabirds and a population of only thirty people.
 Closer to the mainland, take the ferry over to the Isle of Papa Stour and watch the full force of the Atlantic Ocean carve its spectacular coastline into beautiful arches, stacks and caves.